SnaBe/object-detection/README.md

 # object-detection

 Detect objects in images, video feed and games using OpenCV (Open Source Computer Vision Library) & Python 3.
-Here's a list of the different scripts.
+Here's a list of the current scripts.
+Some are incomplete or for specific platforms.

 ### 1. Images can be JPEG, JPG, PNG or other commonly used image file types.